-After much debate, it is now decided to replace 98 all of them, and the good news is now after much humming and hawing that there is also a budget for that.
+After much debate, it is now decided to replace 98 all of them, and the good news is now after much humming and hawing that there is also a budget they asked.
 Stide and I have now copied 9 of those (Stide 1, I 8; Stide is mainly busy with carving large and small corbels), but it looks like we will be even busier with the other 89!

 As I mentioned in the previous message these seven sculptures represent the trumpet angels of the Last Judgment.
 Fortunately, there is only one that honks… Sculpture no. 7 is the top one of the series, and is partly sunken in the wall surface at the top of the flying buttress.
 This figurine had a number of deep holes between the wings and therefore was a bit more laborious to carve.

 A number of the old figurines has been so severely damaged that it does not fall so much more to reconstruct.
 Therefore,, just like in the 50s,, some new designs will need to be made.
 This perhaps around the theme "Bridge to the Future ', as the Eusebius Church website already reports above.
 I don't know whether it will partly fall to me, though I hope, of course, it will.
 It is not surprising that new sculpture is made for old churches; any restoration will add something to the history book that such a church forms.

 Perhaps you've heard of the examples below?